tom-tan/langdoc/README.md

   Function name which takes same arguments as `LINKED-STR-FN` and returns a string or a cons pair `(SYM .
 FUN)`.
   `SYM` is a link to other document and FUN is the function to jump to the help buffer for `SYM`.
-  If it returns a string, `MODE-PREFIX:describe-symbol` is used to jump to `SYM`.
+  If it returns a string, `MODE-PREFIX-describe-symbol` is used to jump to `SYM`.
 * `PREFIX-STR`, `SUFFIX-STR`

   Prefix and suffix of the string returned from `LINKED-STR-FN`.